zwilsoncc/docs/pages/docs/other/faq.md

 We will always try to replace any environment variable where the value starts with an `@` with a [secret](/docs/features/env-and-secrets).
 We have [an active issue for this on GitHub](https://github.com/zeit/now-cli/issues/1061).

-As a workaround you can setup a secret with a value starting with `@`.
+As a workaround, you can setup a secret with a value starting with `@`.

 ## Why Does My Deployment Occasionally Have Long Response Times?